Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Conclusion

 \section{Conclusion}

-Based on the observations and the theories in cosmology, we assume that our universe has a topology of a torus.
+In this article we study the effect of the shape of the universe on a non-relativistic test particle's motion with the help of formalism of constrained systems, assuming that our universe has a topology of a torus.
 We consider a non-relativistic particle as a test object in this background and find the corresponding gauged phase-space in classical mechanics framework to obtain classical equations of the particle.
-Also, using Dirac's approach, we gain the particle's quantum mechanics to the first order of $\hbar$ and associated Hilbert space.
+Also, using Dirac's approach, we gain the particle's quantum mechanics to the first order of $\hbar$ and the associated Hilbert space.

 First, we construct a gauge theory on a torus in three-dimensional space as a toy model.
 We try to concede two degrees of freedom to this particle which lives on a two-dimensional world, using symplectic embedding approach.
 We show that the interaction which is added to the Hamiltonian of the particle via this process is as the inverse of the length to the power of four on the axis of the gauged degrees of freedom.
-We also show that these two added degrees of freedom is due to the imposing the constraint of being on the torus on the Hamiltonian with the help of Lagrange multipliers, and the gauging WZ variables.
-Extracting its Poisson structure, we can quantize the model, by replacing Dirac brackets with quantum commutators.
+We also show that these two added degrees of freedom occur due to imposing the constraint of being on the torus on the Hamiltonian with the help of Lagrange multipliers, and gauging WZ variables.
+Extracting its Poisson structure, we can quantize the model by replacing Dirac brackets with quantum commutators.
 Afterwards, we study the effect of the topology on Dirac brackets by enlarging one radius of the torus in comparison with another.
-We witness that the model of a free particle in the torus converts to a particle on an infinite ring with the topology of $ S^{1} $, which is the very effect of the topology on the Poisson structure of the phase-space.